rayhanorigin/ytdlp-gui-windows/README.md

 ### Features
 * Can download a single video or a playlist or a freakin whole channel.
 * Selectable videos from playlist.
-(Only works for videos now, it's a YT-DLP issue btw)
+(It lists Videos, Shorts, Lives but download only works for videos now, it's a YT-DLP issue btw)
 * Video or Audio download.
 * Multiple formats for both Videos and Audio.
 * Selectable quality (Best, Worst, 144p, 240p, 360p, 480p, 720p, 1080p, 1440p, 2160p and 4320p).